devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 {"content": "[string]"}
 If you want to add different contents for the katacoda and console runner, then use the properties "fileConsole" and "fileKatacoda" or "contentConsole" and "contentKatacoda":
 {"fileConsole": "[pathToConsoleFile]", "fileKatacoda": "[pathToKatacodaFile]"}
-If you want to insert some content at a specific Line, then use "lineNumber" and dont use a Placeholder:
+If you want to insert some content at a specific line, then use "lineNumber" and dont use a placeholder:
 {"lineNumber": "[Line]"}